Special Immigrant Juvenile (SIJ) Status

-- Under 21 years of age and unmarried
+- The child is under 21 years of age and unmarried

-- S/he has been declared dependent by a juvenile court or has been committed to the custody of a state agency, department, individual or entity
+- The child has been declared dependent by a juvenile court or has been committed to the custody of a state agency, department, individual or entity

 - Reunification with one or both parents is not viable

 - Returning to the child’s home country may not be in their best interest

 - The Secretary of Homeland Security consents to the grant of SIJ status